narwhalacademy/zebra-crossing/README.md

 #### Traveling to a clinic

-- If you are physically going to a clinic and think it will be a risky situation, **follow the recommendations in the above scenario: `Attending a protest`.** Seriously consider leaving your phone at home or setting up a burner phone so you don't leave a trail of evidence.
+- If you are physically going to a clinic and think it will be a risky situation, **follow the recommendations in the above scenario: `Attending a protest`.**
+- Do not bring your phone with you to the clinic.
+At the least, leave the phone at home or at the hotel during this last part of the journey.

+#### Further advice for people in the US

+-  Kendra Albert, Maggie Delano, and Emma Weil's [Okay, Fine, Let’s Talk About Period Tracking: The Detailed Explainer](https://medium.com/@maggied/okay-fine-lets-talk-about-period-tracking-the-detailed-explainer-2f45112eebb4)

 ---